Skip to main content

 Add an AI chatbot

-3. Select the AI agent you want to use from the Agent picklist.
+• Use the Agent picklist to select the AI agent you want to use to power the chatbot.

-4. Use the First message field to specify the default text that is displayed before a user starts interacting with the chatbot.
+• Use the First message field to specify any input that you want to send to the AI agent before a user starts interacting with the chatbot.

 1. Enable Custom activities enabled.